What is History of Computer

 Atanasoff

-Atanasoff was a at Lowa University He Invented an electronic
+Atanasoff was a at Lowa University He Invented an electronic computer.

 He applied algebra to computer circuitry.